 This digital collection features the compelling Browning love letters in the Margaret Clapp Library, Special Collections, at Wellesley College in Wellesley, Massachusetts, and the Browning letters in the world renowned Armstrong Browning Library at Baylor University.
 This collaboration is an effort to make information about the lives and works of Robert and Elizabeth Barrett Browning available to scholars and enthusiasts around the globe.
 The project is continuing to grow.
 More letters are being digitized from each institution's collections and other Browning repositories, such as the Harry Ransom Center, Ohio State University, and Balliol College, are beginning to join in this project.

-The letters can be browsed or searched by keyword, date, author, and first line of text.
+The letters can be browsed or searched by date, author, keyword, or first line of text.
 This project is funded in part by the Bob and Anna Wright Endowed Fund.

 Much of what is known about William Surtees Cook comes from the extensive journals he kept from about 1835 until just before his death in 1887.
 The journals prior to October 1844 and those covering the period September 1845 to October 1847 are missing.
 Born in 1813 near Brentwood, Essex, he was Elizabeth Barrett Browning's second cousin and brother-in-law, having married EBB's sister, Henrietta, in 1850.
 This four-volume journal provides a unique perspective of the Brownings and contains entries covering details of Elizabeth's death, as well as her father's.
 It also gives numerous insights into the religion, politics, and class structure of the nineteenth century, adding a fresh and encompassing view of nineteenth-century England.